 How to Patch a Large Hole in Drywall

-This month’s theme for the Power Tool Challenge is Home Improvement and I was so thrilled about it!
-It was fabulous timing because I was finally replacing the windows in my dining room (the final three in the whole house!!), and laying new flooring in the kitchen and dining room.
-When we removed a sort of “built-in” corner cabinet, there was a giant, gaping hole in the drywall.
+I was finally replacing the windows in my dining room (the final three in the whole house!!), and laying new flooring in the kitchen and dining room.
+When I removed a sort of “built-in” corner cabinet, there was a giant, gaping hole in the drywall.
 As I share my tale of woe, I will also share how to patch a large hole in drywall.

 It looks as if the person putting in the outlet decided it was in the wrong place and instead of cutting a new hole with a saw and patching the other hole, they just used their hands and ripped the drywall out.
 Yay me.
 On a positive note, I know there is insulation in the wall.
 I started by drawing a rectangle around the hole, and I cut the drywall out, trying making the hole as square as possible.